 Nasdaq OMX received 38 cents per 1,000 shares changing hands in U.S. equities during the third quarter, up 4 cents from the prior three months, for the highest level since the first quarter of 2011, the company said in a statement on Oct.
 9. Its so-called revenue capture for each U.S. options contract traded was 18 cents, a decline from 19 cents in the second quarter.

 “We continue to like Nasdaq’s predominantly recurring revenue mix, its solid cost management and active capital distribution program in an environment where trading volume growth and absolute levels remain challenged,” Alexander, who has a share forecast of $29 on the stock, said in the report.

 Nasdaq OMX plans to start a derivatives trading platform in London to compete with Europe’s two biggest futures exchanges early next year and will seek to get at least 10 percent of the market in its first year, Greifeld said in an interview in London on Oct.
 10. Plans for the venue, known as NLX, were announced in June, four months after the European Union blocked Deutsche Boerse AG’s takeover of NYSE Euronext.
-(NYX)
+(NYX:US)